pcilli/fitbit-mcp-server/README.md

    streamlit run streamlit_app_gemini.py
    ```

-   Change the script path if your UI file lives elsewhere.
    The Streamlit app will open in your default browser (usually at **http://localhost:8501**).

 You can now chat with the bot – the UI will call the backend on **port 8000** using the Fitbit tokens you just authorised.